Life As a Food Preparation Worker

 |District of Columbia||$31,510|

-Tools & Technologies Used by Food Preparation Workers
+What Tools do Food Preparation Workers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Food Preparation Workers: